Skip to content

 Common Questions

-Do I need an LLM provider to apply the method?+
+Do I need an LLM provider to apply the mode?+

 Is the methodology proprietary?+

-The Prosoche v1.0 procedure — together with the eight-type contradiction taxonomy and the CASCADE propagation-trace discipline (formerly developed under the working name S.A.M.) — is documented in the public record through this reference page.
-The intellectual architecture is open; the value is in the structured application: the worksheets, prompts, and production library that operationalise the procedure for non-specialist analysts.
+Prosoche v2 and its adversarial-scrutiny mode — the nine-phase procedure, the eight-type contradiction taxonomy, and the CASCADE propagation-trace discipline (formerly developed under the working name S.A.M.) — are documented in the public record through this reference page.
+The intellectual architecture is open; the value is in the structured application: the worksheets, prompts, and production library that operationalise the mode for non-specialist analysts.

 What does a finished audit look like?+